 Are Enamel Plates Microwave Safe?

 Enamelware has become pretty popular in households nowadays.
 This is due to its many benefits, like being easy to clean and being less vulnerable to scratches.
 Enamelware is also really durable and can even last for decades if properly taken care of.
-This is why many people wonder whether they can microwave enamel plates.
+This is why many people wonder whether enamel plates are microwave safe or not.

 No, enamel plates or anything made out of enamel should not be microwaved.
 This is because it has several metallic properties, making it unsuitable for microwave use.